Kamil678/Kamil678/README.md

 **About me**
 <br/>
-I'm 21 years old, technical student.
+I'm 22 years old, technical student.
 I am also Front-end passionate:computer:.
-I love programming in JavaScript and React.
+I love programming in JavaScript and Vue.
 I also love learning new things and going deeper in subjects I already have knowledge about 📕.
-I am currently looking for a job as a junior frontend developer.
+I am currently looking for a job as a frontend developer.

 # 🛠️ Languages and Tools I use on daily basis: